 These five days cover economic behavior and decision-making at the small-scale units of individuals, households, and businesses, and the problem of allocation in a context of scarcity.
-The workshop will teach: principals of supply and demand; price mechanism; market structure; demand; supply; functions of price; shortages, surpluses, and prices; the intentions and results of artificial price ceilings & floors; costs vs. benefits; market failure; public goods; property rights; externalities; competition and monopoly; surplus and shortage of labor; etc. The course tackles these gradually, and in terms of the principals of human behavior, not in massive statistical analysis.
+The workshop will teach: principals of supply and demand; price mechanism; market structure; functions of price; shortages and surpluses; the intentions and results of artificial price ceilings & floors; costs vs. benefits; market failure; public goods; property rights; externalities; competition and monopoly; surplus and shortage of labor; etc. The course tackles these gradually, in terms of the principals of human behavior, not in massive statistical analysis.
 If you are secretly afraid of math, you need not be afraid of this course!
 That said, if you are a math teacher looking for cross-curricular real-world examples, you'll find them here!
 Every day includes supplemental resources and demonstrations of practical and easily-replicated classroom applications.

 These five days will cover economic mechanisms at the national and international level.
 You will become familiar with all those terms you encounter in the daily news.
-This workshop will teach: circular flow of money, goods, and services; aggregate supply and aggregate demand; determinants of consumption & investment; economic growth & development (long run); economic cycles and inflation/deflation; monetary policy (money supply, velocity, and the Federal Reserve Bank); government fiscal policy (surplus, deficit, debt); foreign exchange; balance of trade, etc. No-fear math!
-But the course has great real-life illustrations for math teachers who want to enrich their teaching.
+This workshop will teach: circular flow of money, goods, and services; aggregate supply and aggregate demand; determinants of consumption & investment; economic growth & development (long run); economic cycles and inflation/deflation; monetary policy (money supply, velocity, and the Federal Reserve Bank); government fiscal policy (surplus, deficit, debt); foreign exchange; balance of trade, etc. No-fear math, but the course has great real-life illustrations for math teachers who want to enrich their teaching.
 Every day includes supplemental resources and demonstrations of practical and easily-replicated classroom applications.

 Daily sessions meet from 8:00-3:30 each day.
-We provide the professor and classroom, your textbooks, covered parking, plus an optional after-class tutorial.
+We provide the instructors and classroom, your textbooks, covered parking, plus an optional after-class tutorial.
 There is no fee.
 We have limited funds to assist with the cost of lodging for those who live at a distance.
 You will earn 35 professional development hours for completing each five-day session and related homework and assignments.

 What other teachers say